Section 128B: Supplementary Protection Certificates

 The Medicinal Products and Plant Protection Products Regulations provide for the availability of a supplementary protection certificate in order to compensate a patentee for the loss of effective protection arising out of the time taken to obtain regulatory approval for a medicinal or plant protection product which is protected by a patent.
 The Medicinal Products Regulation also provides for the possibility of a six month extension to a certificate if the product in question has undergone an approved investigation plan for use on children.

 The 1992 Medicinal Products Regulation and Plant Protection Products Regulation were originally implemented in the UK by the Patents (Supplementary Protection Certificate for Medicinal Products) Regulations 1992 (SI 1992 No 3091) and the Patents (Supplementary Protection Certificate for Plant Protection Products) Regulations 1996 (SI 1996 No 3120).
 On the introduction of section 128B and Schedule 4A, these original implementing Regulations were revoked.
 The general application of the Act to supplementary protection certificates that they set out was replaced, in Schedule 4A, with a more specific list of provisions in the Act which apply (with the necessary glosses) to supplementary protection certificates in the UK.
-Section 128B and Schedule 4A do not apply in the Isle of Man, where legislation equivalent to the 1992 and 1996 implementing Regulations continues to apply (see paragraph SP0.05).
+Legislation equivalent to the 1992 and 1996 implementing Regulations continued to apply in the Isle of Man until the Patents (Isle of Man) Order 2013 (SI 2013/2602), which modified the Patents Act as it applies to the Isle of Man to introduce section 128B and Schedule 4A (see paragraph SP0.05).

 PR rr.73-88 is also relevant